-With this feature you will listen an alarm when the freezer or refrigerator door is not closed within 1 minute after it is opened.
+With this feature you'll listen a alarm when the freezer or refrigerator door is not closed within 1 minute after it is opened.
 These tones repeat every 30 seconds.

 The alarm is cancelled when the freezer or the refrigerator is closed correctly.